Human Growth Hormone and Aging

 HGH Decreases As We Age

 Human growth hormone (HGH or GH) is one of our most important hormones.
 It is the body's main growth and repair hormone.
-Its production is highest during childhood.
-If children have a deficiency their development will be delayed and if they have too much they will grow more than normal.
-Once adulthood is reached we still need HGH because it plays a major role in the new cell growth and repair that is required for optimal health.
+Its production is highest during the growth and development stage of childhood and adolescence.
+If children have a deficiency their physical development can be delayed and if they have too much they can grow more than normal.

 The Need to Restore Growth Hormone Levels